azuredevcollege/trainingdays/day4(GitHub)/challenges/challenge-bo-1.md

-# 💎 Breakout n: Name or Brief Description 💎
+# 💎 Breakout 1:  Deploy the sample application with GitHub workflows💎

-⏲️ *Est. time to complete: xx min.* ⏲️
+⏲️ *Est. time to complete: 60 min.* ⏲️

 ## Here is what you will learn 🎯